A01352283/Equipo5_ConstruccionSoftware/GDD_Equipo5.md

 1. Title Screen
     1. Options
-2. Level Select
-3. Game
+2. Game
     1. Inventory
-    2. Assessment / Next Level
+    2. Trivia Game
+    3. Rhythm game
-4. End Credits
+3. End Credits

-_(example)_

 ### **Controls**

-How will the player interact with the game?
-Will they be able to choose the controls?
-What kind of in-game events are they going to be able to trigger, and how? (e.g. pressing buttons, opening doors, etc.)
+Movement is determined by 'W','A','S','D'.
+You can interact with NPC's by pressing the 'I' key.
+Also you can enter buildings by running into the doors.

 ### **Mechanics**

+When the player gets near a building it can enter the building.
+Also when the player is near an NPC you can talk to it.
+You can interact with obstacles so they can move out the way.
 Are there any interesting mechanics?
 If so, how are you going to accomplish them?
 Physics, algorithms, etc.

 ## _Level Design_